 1. Problem Description

-The main target of this tutorial is to learn how to define in FEMAP materials with Orthotropic properties and also the thermal coupling between PCB and Chip using the powerful GLUE Surface-to-Surface Contact capability of NX NASTRAN.
+The main target of this tutorial is to learn how to define materials in FEMAP with Orthotropic properties and also the thermal coupling between PCB and Chip using the powerful GLUE Surface-to-Surface Contact capability of the Simcenter NASTRAN finite element solver.

 A Printed Circuit Board (PCB) will be subject to a heat generation load applied to the chip.
 The temperature of the back side of the plate is 45º C and the ambient temperature of the system is 30º C. The PCB is made of a composite orthotropic material, and the chip is made of an isotropic material with a higher thermal conductivity.
 A temperature will be calculated at each node in the model using the Steady-State Heat Transfer capability of NX Nastran (SOL153).
 Free Convection will be used to allow heat to transfer between both the top and side faces of the CHIP and the top of the PCB and the surroundings.

 The loads & boundary conditions are the following: